Leon Trotsky on China: Content

 Trotsky's writings on China situated the revolutionary period from 1925-1927 in the wider context of world revolution.
 He had made a number of warnings about the dangers associated with the Comintern policy pursued under the direction of Stalin.
 Trotsky rejected the view that the Kuomintang was hostile to foreign capital and instead argued that the party had allied itself with old feudal elements which had established linkages with urban capital.

 In his view, Stalin's policy of bourgeois-democratic revolution imposed a mechanistic conception of revolution reminiscent of the Menshevik theory of preconceived stages.
 Trotsky believed this would inadvertently support the status quo and would postpone socialist revolution for an undetermined future.
 Contrastingly, Trotsky argued for the formation of an independent worker's party in alignment with the peasantry.

 In his later writings at the end of the 1930s, he wrote on the possibilities of greater industrialization in China which would reaffirm the political principality of the Chinese working class.
 He would intervene in the rehabilitation of Chen Duxiu after criticisms of his ideological development and leadership from Oppositionist circles.
 Trotsky sought to develop a more comprehensive understanding of the Chinese economy and language through written correspondence.
-The wider relations between the two figures would change and subsidy over the course of the interwar period.
-Trotsky would also detail his views on the prospect of guerrilla warfare in the region and expressed support for the tactic of revolutionary defeatism in the Sino-Japanese War.
+The wider relations between the two figures would change and subside over the course of the interwar period.
+Trotsky would also detail his views on the prospect of guerrilla warfare in the region and opposed the tactic of revolutionary defeatism in the Sino-Japanese War under the pretext that China was a semicolonial country engaged in an “emancipatory and progressive” struggle against Japanese colonialism.